vpei/openwrt-lede-s905d/router-config/README.md

 For more instructions on the plug-in, see：[https://github.com/ophub/luci-app-amlogic](https://github.com/ophub/luci-app-amlogic)

-Choose the corresponding firmware according to your STB.
+Choose the corresponding firmware according to your box.
 Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
-Insert the USB hard disk into the STB.
+Insert the USB hard disk into the box.

 ### 8.2 Install using the operation panel